I did it! I’m a graduate of Rouxbe’s Plant-Based Professional Certification Course!

 Baked Cashew Cheese Tortellini with Dried Tomato, Shallots and Basil

 The pasta unit was probably my favorite part of the course.
-Getting the right dough consistency, learning how to roll it out and cook it once done is a fun challenge, and Rouxbe walks you through how to do each one.
+Getting the right dough consistency, learning how to roll it out and cook it once done is a fun challenge.
+Rouxbe walks you through how to do each one.
 Here I made some cashew-cheese stuffed tortellini, topped with a dehydrated tomato slice, paper-thin shallot and fresh basil leaf.
 These were brushed with oil and baked, and made a fun two-bite appetizer.

 erinwyso says